gfwfail/backend-email/README.md

 | cc |  array or email contact | N |
 | bcc |  array or email contact | N |

- Email contact can be one of the following format:
+ Email contact can be one of the following formats:
  ```
  {"name":"Johh name","email":"john@email.com"}
  ```